kevinyswong/kevinyswong.github.io/index.md

   nothing left for heaven but boredom.
   </blockquote>

-  Let us get specific on Schopenhauer's psychology of the human condition and human desire.
+  Let us understand more deeply Schopenhauer's psychology of the human condition and human desire.
 Summaries are fine and well, but—

   the writer, on reflection, realized he should explain his approach so as to squeeze out any room for misunderstanding, as it may not come naturally to all